BorgwardtLab/P-WL/README.md

 ## Running the Method

-**NOTE**: The classification accuracies reported by running this code will not (!) align with the ones reported in the paper, as no grid search is performed.
-Thus, the folds used for training will be slightly different because the inner cross-validation loop is lacking.
+**Warning**: The classification accuracies reported by running this code will not&nbsp;(!) align with the ones reported in the paper, as no grid search is performed.
+Thus, the folds used for training will be slightly different because there is no inner cross-validation loop.

 ## Examples